 Zip Lines and Adventure Ropes Courses for Kids in and Around NJ

 Gear up for an outdoor adventure at one of New Jersey's treetop obstacle courses, or buckle up for a soaring ride on a zip line.
 Swaying bridges, wobbly balance logs, cargo nets, high wires, and rope ladders are among the features at some sky-high ropes courses, along with tree climbers and platforms built right into tree trunks.
-Many treetop courses are best for older kids and teens, but some also offer tykes courses that are closer to the ground.
+Many treetop courses are best for older kids and teens, but some also offer tykes courses closer to the ground.